rekloud/tinvois-parser/Readme.md

 In the following steps

 * Send the image to google Cloud Vision API to extract text
-* Put the results in a pandas DataFrame (I am a data scientist, I love DataFrame :))
+* Put the results in a pandas DataFrame (I am a data scientist, I love DataFrames :))
 * Preprocess the results as follows
+    - Lower case all the strings
     - Join some words that we know come after each other and are meaningful together
     - In case the number, say, "12.
 13" is detected as two words, join them
-    - Tokenize the words in "SUM", "NETTO" (amount excluding VAT), "BRUTTO" (gross amount) "VAT", "VALUE" (words specifying a value) and "OTHER"
+    - Tokenize the words in "SUM", "NETTO" (amount excluding VAT), "BRUTTO" (gross amount) "VAT", "VALUE" (strings specifying a value) and "OTHER"
     - Convert the values to float and keep them in another DataFrame
     - Detect the rotation and rotate the coordinates back to vertical
     - For each value, extract a feature set.
 Namely tokens that appear in front of it,